StammerTalk/stammertalk-speech-70/asr/conformer-wenetspeech/README.md

 # Wenet Wenetspeech finetuning

+This code is based on [Wenet](https://github.com/wenet-e2e/wenet) (git commit: 188e5e9c2c3250f4ed44af4a09d2a8866e4a0ab6).
+Please check `run.sh`.

-We finetuned the Wenetspeech pretrained model with the train and dev splits, and evaluate on the test split.
+We finetuned the Conformer Wenetspeech pretrained model with the train and dev splits, and evaluate on the test split.

 Please refer to `run.sh` for data preprocessing, finetuning and evaluation.
 The finetuning config is located in `models/train.yaml`.